toastdeini/Wikipedia-article-quality/README.md

 ![img](images/f1_scores_bar.png)

-Performance metrics might be further improved with different preprocessing techniques and hyperparametric tuning of the `XGBClassifier`.
+Performance metrics might be further improved with different preprocessing techniques and hyperparametric tuning of the `XGBClassifier`, but this project capped out with scores of **0.95** for both accuracy and macro $F_1$.

-> See [this notebook](prep/Model_Tuning.ipynb) for more verbose documentation of the final model tuning process.
+> See [this notebook](prep/Model_Tuning.ipynb) for more verbose documentation of the (nascent) model tuning process.

 <!-- Visualization of error - ROC curve? -->